Kulbhushan Jadhav

 On 10 April 2017, Jadhav was sentenced to death by a Field General Court Martial in Pakistan.
 On 18 May 2017, the International Court of Justice stayed the execution pending the final judgement on the case.
 On 17 July 2019, the court rejected India's appeal for Jadhav's release and ordered Pakistan to suspend the execution.
 It ruled that Pakistan will have to review the entire process of trial and conviction of Kulbhushan Jadhav and provide India with consular access.
-Pakistan granted consular access to India, once.
-However subsequent requests were blocked.
+Pakistan allowed one Indian consular visit to Jadhav, but subsequent visits have been denied.

 Background

 Jadhav was born to a Marathi family in Sangli, Maharashtra, on 16 April 1970 to Sudhir and Avanti Jadhav.
 His father is a retired Mumbai Police officer.

 Jadhav is married and has two children.
 His family resides in Powai, Mumbai.
 According to reports in the Pakistani media, Jadhav joined the Indian National Defence Academy in 1987 and was commissioned in the engineering branch of the Indian Navy in 1991.

 Pakistani media has also reported that he began to gather information and intelligence within India after the 2001 attack on the Parliament of India.
 After 14 years of service, he was inducted into intelligence operations in 2003 and established a small business in Chabahar in Iran from where he made several undetected visits to Karachi and Balochistan.